illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 First, change the Render mode from `Screen Space - Overlay`, to `World Space`.
 This changes the canvas from a UI element glued to the camera, to an object that is stationary in the world.

-Traditional UIs do not work well in VR, and we strongly discourage sticking any UI elements to the camera in your future MPs and Projects.
+**Note:** Traditional UIs do not work well in VR, and we strongly discourage sticking any UI elements to the camera in your future MPs and Projects.
 Always attach UI elements to something in the world (see [this](https://developer.oculus.com/design/latest/concepts/bp-vision/)).

 Now that the canvas is a world space object, we can make it a more reasonable size.
-However, since the "Rect Transform"’s width and height are in units of pixels, not world units, we must first set the resolution of the canvas.
+However, since the width and height of the `Rect Transform` are in units of pixels, not world units, we must first set the resolution of the canvas.
 Set the width and height to 1000 (that is $$1000 \times 1000$$ pixels).
 Now, shrink the canvas by setting the scale.